Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

     </tr>
     <tr>
       <td>amount</td>
       <td>Number of points to reverse for the transaction.
+Positive for credits and negative for debits.
 This field will be populated for all reversals.</td>
       <td>Y</td>
     </tr>
   </tbody>